scossu/lakesuperior/doc/notes/indexing_strategy.md

   - No easy way to know if a term is used anywhere in a quad
   - Needs some routine cleanup
   - On the other hand, terms are relatively light-weight and can be reused
-  - Almost surely reusable are UUIDs, message digests, timestamps etc.
+  - Almost surely not reusable are UUIDs, message digests, timestamps etc.

 ## Strategy #5